*

 Seymour made his reputation as a golf guru with many of the top pro's using his instruction methods including Jim Barnes, Walter Hagen and Gene Sarazen.
 Dunn would demonstrate the correct swing plane by using an imaginary pane of glass.
 This was copied by Ben Hogan in his book 'Five Lessons' with no mention of the source.
 Later Hogan did acknowledged he was inspired to adopt many of Dunn's swing theories.
 Seymour wrote the Golf Fundamentals - Orthodoxy Of Style which Golf Digest included in a list of classic instruction books.
 He wrote articles for the golf magazines and designed many courses around New York including Tuscarora (1923); Rochester (1925); Suneagles now Monmouth C.C (NJ) (1926); Craig Wood Golf and Country Club (1926); Locust Hill (1927); Ticonderoga (1929); Lake Placid Links Course.
 He also laid out the course at Saranac Inn Golf and Country Club with his uncle Willie Dunn Jnr. which he considered to be his best work.

 In 1928 he was associated with A.G.
 Spalding & Brothers in New York and in 1929 set up an Indoor Golf School in Madison Square Gardens with thirty instructors and eighteen pitch and putt holes.
 Seymour Dunn's contribution to the evolution of the game continues to be acknowledged.
+Seymour Dunn died in 1959 at Lake Placid, NY.

 JOHN D. DUNN

-At the age of 24 years, John Dunn sailed from Southampton to America on the S.S.
+At the age of 24 years, John D. Dunn sailed from Southampton to America on the S.S.
 New York arriving at Ellis Island on 27th March 1897.
 He was appointed assistant pro to his uncle Willie Dunn Jnr. at Ardsley C.C.
 His uncle opened a retail shop in New York where John assembled the golf clubs imported from Scotland.
 Later he started his own business at 17 West, 42 Street, New York (1898-1904) and played in the 1898 US Open.
-That year John Dunn was manager of the golf department of Overman Wheel Company of Chicopee Falls, Massachusetts.
+That year John D. Dunn was manager of the golf department of Overman Wheel Company of Chicopee Falls, Massachusetts.
 In 1899 he laid out the Columbia course in South Carolina and in 1900 he replaced his uncle at the Bridgeport Gun Implement Co. supervising the design and manufacture of golf clubs.

-In 1902, John D. Dunn applied to be re-instated as an amateur and was appointed secretary of Ocean Park Country Club in Santa Monica, California where he was living.
+In 1902, Dunn moved to California where he applied to be re-instated as an amateur and was appointed secretary of Ocean Park Country Club in Santa Monica.
 In 1906-08, he was working in France at the Societe d' Hardelot G.C near Boulogne as secretary and manager.
-Dunn returned to the USA and was associated with Pasadena G.C in 1919, and designed golf courses at Old Brockway, Lake Tahoe (1922) and Los Serranos (1925), He managed Bullock's Golf Shop, Los Angeles (1924-26), wrote magazine articles and instruction books such as Natural Golf - A Book Of Fundamentals (1931).
+Dunn returned to the USA and was associated with Pasadena G.C in 1919, and designed golf courses at Old Brockway, Lake Tahoe (1922) and Los Serranos (1925), He managed Bullock's Golf Shop, Los Angeles (1924-26), wrote magazine articles and instruction books such as 'California Golf' and 'The County Club', Natural Golf - A Book Of Fundamentals (1931).

 [*]